Facebook

 Disengage from city-driven media outside of work

 One found solace in stopping reading city material on the commute to and from work and putting a big cross through it on weekends too, in order to grab back more downtime from the office.
 This particular fellow used to read Merger and Acquisition papers and then had a thought, I don’t even work in M&A, turning to novel reading instead.
-The takeaway does not to underestimate the mind remaining in the office when consuming relatable type content.
+The takeaway is not to underestimate the mind remaining in the office when consuming relatable type content.

 Seeking Therapy, even though we are not American